Recoskie/JDasm/docs/Machine.md

 <br />

-Thus register code 101 is RBP, and code 011 is register RBX.
-Don't forget the registers changes name based on the size of the operation.
+Thus register code 101 is RBP, and code 011 is registered RBX.
+Do not forget that the registers change names based on the length of the register being used.

 <br />